dualra1n/dualra1n/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# Recommended Dualboot Versions
+# about ios version to dualboot
 - For devices with A11 SoCs, versions 14.2 and earlier will not boot.
 Therefore, use 14.3 or later versions instead.

+- on ios 13.6 we will not have home button on touch id button devices like iphone 7 or 8. and on ios 13 probably you can have deepsleep bug but it depend on what devices

+# Important

+- don't set a passcode on a10 or a11, this will distroy the second ios. you can't set it neither in the main ios non the second one

 # Common Issues

 - iPhone and iPads may have issues with "Deep Sleep" (iOS not "waking up" after the display going to sleep).
 Installing the tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) or going to dualra1n-loader and clicking the "fixdeepsleep" option may fix this.

-# If there are any other issues, please contact me on the [dualra1n Discord server](https://discord.gg/E6jj48hzd5)
+# If there are any other issues, please ask for help here [dualra1n Discord server](https://discord.gg/Gjs2P7FBuk)

 # Credits